Every day, our talented faculty and staff arrive ready to engage with students who inspire them. Students are at the center of everything we do.

 Visual Arts Faculty

 Marissa, a Simsbury native, joined the Walker’s community in the winter of 2011 after beginning her teaching career in the local public school system.
 She received her Bachelor of Arts degree in studio art with a focus on Illustration from Jacksonville University, and her master’s degree in education from the University of Hartford.
 She holds certifications in both art education and elementary education.
-Marissa teaches middle school visual arts.
-She also teaches ceramics with students ranging from beginner through advanced level three.
+Marissa teaches multiple visual arts classes, including Middle School Art, Drawing and Painting, Studio Art, Ceramics, and AP Art.
 Marissa is passionate about engaging girls in art by encouraging her students to explore how artistic creations are born through the solving of problems.

 Director of Technology